awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 mountpoint_s3::fuse: unlink failed: Deletes are disabled.
 Use '--allow-delete' mount option to enable it.
 ```

-In order to delete files using Mountpoint user need to enable it using `--allow-delete` CLI flag.
-To know more about the behaviour of file deletion, please visit [Delete Semantics](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#deletes)
+In order to delete files using Mountpoint, you must opt-in using the `--allow-delete` CLI flag.
+To learn more about how file deletion works in Mountpoint, please review the [file deletion section of Mountpoint's semantics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#deletes).

 ## Listing file which is shadowed by directory of same name

 A file system directory cannot contain both a file and a directory of the same name.
 If your bucket's directory structure would result in this state, only the directory will be accessible.
 The object will not be accessible.

-For example, our bucket contains the following object keys:
+For example, if a bucket contains the following object keys:

-* out
+* a
-* out/image.jpg
+* a/b

-When listing the content of a directory `mnt` mounting the bucket in the example above, we will get the following result:
+When listing the content of a directory `mnt` mounting the bucket in the example above, only the directory `a` is listed:

 ```
 $ ls mnt/
-out
+a
 ```

 Mountpoint logs will show an entry like this:

 ```
 WARN readdir{req=5 ino=1 fh=2 offset=17}:
-mountpoint_s3::inode::readdir::ordered:file 'out' (full key "out") is omitted because another directory 'out' exist with the same name.
+mountpoint_s3::inode::readdir::ordered: file 'a' (full key "a") is omitted because another directory 'a' exist with the same name
 ```

-Although, in S3 express one zone bucket both file and directory will be shown without the above warning being emitted.
+Although, in S3 Express One Zone bucket both file and directory will be shown without the above warning being emitted.
+In this case also, only the directory is accessible.
+This bug for S3 Express One Zone bucket is being tracked at [Issue #725](https://github.com/awslabs/mountpoint-s3/issues/725).

 For more details on how Mountpoint maps S3 object keys to files and directories, see the [semantics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#mapping-s3-object-keys-to-files-and-directories).